 Here’s the problem with that, there’s no cell reception at Muir Woods, which makes it a bit impossible to order an Uber or Lyft back to the city.

 If you’re lucky, there will be a few cabs waiting around.
-These cabs usually charge about $75 to get to the Golden Gate Bridge.
-Our most popular Muir Woods tours, Dylan’s Famous Tour, is $119 per person and will have a lot more stops around San Francisco than a cab.
+These cabs usually charge about $75 just to get to the Golden Gate Bridge.

 We might be a little biased, but we firmly believe the easiest and most fun way of getting to Muir Woods is with a Muir Woods tour.
-Our Famous Tour, A Day in the Bay Tour, Bike the Bridge & Muir Woods Shuttle Tour, and Direct Muir Woods Shuttle are all great options because we take care of all of the details so you can enjoy a stress-free day of exploring Muir Woods.
+Our Famous Tour, A Day in the Bay Tour, Bike the Bridge & Muir Woods Shuttle Tour, and Direct Muir Woods Shuttle are all great options because we take care of all of the details.
+So you can just sit back and enjoy a stress-free day of exploring Muir Woods!